 Segment response

 Information on a segment of an operations response shall be presented as a segment response.
 A segment response shall be made up of zero or more sets of information on segment data, personnel actual, equipment actual, and material actual.
+There may be one or more segment responses for a single segment request if the manufacturing facility needs to split the segment requirement into smaller elements.

+An operations response shall be made up of one or more segment responses.
+Each segment response shall correspond to, or reference, an identified operations segment or process segment.
+The segment response identifies or references the segment capability to which the associated personnel, equipment, materials, and segment parameters correspond.

 A segment response shall include

-an identification of the associated operations segment;
+an identification of the associated operations segment or process segment;

 the actual starting time;